sdmx-twg/sdmx-3_1_0/README.md

 ## Overview

 A draft version of the SDMX 3.1.0 specifications have been prepared by the TWG.
 Comments are invited on the changes and improvements proposed.

-Comments may be submitted as GitHub issues using the following link https://github.com/sdmx-twg/sdmx-3_1_0/issues.

-The closing date for comments is 24 Dec 2024.
-General questions and requests for help should be e-mailed to the TWG twg@sdmx.org.

 Please raise all issues and comments in the issues section of this repository

 [https://github.com/sdmx-twg/sdmx-3_1_0/issues](https://github.com/sdmx-twg/sdmx-3_1_0/issues)

+General questions and requests for help should be e-mailed to the TWG twg@sdmx.org.

 **The public review will close on December 24th 2024**